BlueprintFramework/web/apps/frontend/content/docs/configs/confyml.md

 #### `admin.controller`

-**Type:** `.php` file

-path to custom admin view controller. if not defined, blueprint uses its built-in controller which provides basic functionality. gets copied to `app/Http/Controllers/Admin/Extensions/{identifier}/` if specified.
+Path to custom admin view controller.
+If not defined, Blueprint uses its built-in controller which provides basic functionality.
+Gets copied to `app/Http/Controllers/Admin/Extensions/{identifier}/` if specified.

 ```yaml [conf.yml]
 admin: